Frequently Asked Questions

 If you have more time available for your holiday, the bordering countries of Kenya and Tanzania can easily be combined with each other as well as with other nearby places like Uganda, Rwanda and Zanzibar.
 If you are going on a shorter trip (less than 10 nights is a fair guideline), choosing which country to enjoy will depend on what you want to see and do.
 For example, if you’re planning a migration safari, your destination of choice will be largely dependent on where the wildebeest are at your chosen time of travel.

 To provide you with the best advice tailored to your particular travel needs, we recommend contacting your preferred travel agent or simply enquire with us and we’ll get right back to you.

 Definitely – Zanzibar is a great addition to any safari itinerary or even just as an idyllic escape on its own.
-Drop us a line and we can package the perfect safari and beach holiday to suit your needs.

 Food & Accommodation